D&RGW and the Ogden Gateway

 October 22, 1953

 D&RGW filed suit in the U. S. District Court in Denver, asking that the federal courts set aside the January 1953 ruling by the Interstate Commerce Commission that allowed D&RGW joint rates on only 10 commodities from the Pacific Northwest, and not allowing joint rates for those commodities for interchange east of Denver or Pueblo.
 The filing of the complaint was expected to set off a prolonged legal battle which would probably reach the Supreme Court of the United States.
 Rio Grande's fight for joint freight rates had started in August 1949.
 (Deseret News, October 22, 1953)

 January 13, 1955

 The Tenth Circuit Court of Appeals in Denver decided in D&RGW's favor with its decision on Thursday January 13th, ordering the ICC to re-hear the D&RGW case for equal treatment of rates through the Ogden Gateway.
 (Salt Lake Tribune, January 15, 1955)

 This round of the Ogden Gateway case ended in 1956 when the U. S. Supreme Court upheld the minimal changes made by the ICC in 1953.
-The contest for Northwest traffic had started in mid 1952, and ended up with a decision by the U. S. Supreme Court in June 1956 that sided with D&RGW for some of the Northwest traffic moving via Colorado and Utah, rather than by way of Union Pacific across Wyoming.
+The contest for Northwest traffic had started in mid 1952, and ended up with a decision by the U. S. Supreme Court on June 11, 1956 that sided with D&RGW for some of the Northwest traffic moving via Colorado and Utah, rather than by way of Union Pacific across Wyoming.
 UP conceded the fight in July 1956, when it said it would not appeal. (see Northwest Traffic, below)

 After its small win in 1956 in its fight for what it saw as its share of the traffic between Colorado and the Pacific Northwest, Rio Grande was ready to take on the larger Ogden Gateway issue with UP and SP.
 Now, Rio Grande had the highest court in the land on its side.